aredn/documentation/arednGettingStarted/advanced_config.rst

    :alt: Upgrade and Packages
    :align: center

-.. note:: Files cannot be uploaded to a node while a tunnel server or client connection is enabled.
+.. attention:: Files cannot be uploaded to a node while a tunnel server or client connection is enabled.
 Disable tunnel client or server connections before uploading firmware, packages, or ssh key files.
 The *Upload* buttons will be disabled until tunnels are disabled.

 **Firmware Update**
   If you have a new firmware image that has already been downloaded to your computer, click the *Browse* button and select the firmware file to upload.
 Click *Upload* and the file will be uploaded and installed on the node.